By Douglas Ahern , 2011, and 2013.

 To raise the necessary funds for the purchase, Chilton teamed up with two other Pacific-Mercury executives, secretary-treasurer, Ted Horwith, and production facilities manager, Arnold R. "Buck" Buckles.
 In early 1957, the deal with Duhammell and Hellman was struck, and Chilton, Horwith, and Buckles became the new owners of Magna.

 Buckles was elected VP of Operations, and Chilton, President and general manager.
 Ted Horwith was more of a silent partner and had actually recently left Pacific-Mercury to become director of finance for the Mattel toy company.
 There was an additional investor, Joseph Walsh, who was named VP for Sales, but whether Walsh came from Pacific-Mercury is unclear.
-Also coming over from Pacific-Mercury was Dick Stuber, an inventory and purchasing guy, and a creative audio engineer, Don L. Bonham.
-One of Bonham's first engineering efforts at Magnatone was to integrate his vibrato designs into a new line of Magnatone guitar amps.
+Also coming over from Pacific-Mercury was Dick Stuber, an inventory and purchasing guy, and a creative audio engineer, Don L. Bonham, was named Chief Engineer in March of 1957.
+One of Bonham's first engineering efforts at Magnatone was to integrate his vibrato designs into the new line of Magnatone guitar amps.

 While student amplifiers were still in Magnatone's line-up, the 1957 catalog was expanding with a new line of premium priced professional amplifiers.
 These new Custom 200 Series were bigger, more powerful, and came with a more "up scale" look and finish.
 Both the management and engineering staff had great experience and knowledge of organs from the time spent at Thomas.
 This was immediately put to good use with the development of a new organ tone cabinet that was released in 1958.
 Bonham's FM vibrato circuit was applied to the high end amps and the tone cabinets.
 This was a big selling feature of these amps over what the competitors were offering and Magnatone marketing efforts promoted this fact.